Multiple PHP Versions on OpenLiteSpeed

 Give the new external application an appropriate name, address, maximum number of connections, initial response timeout, and retry timeout.

-The most import setting is the Command setting.
+The most important setting is the Command setting.
 This tells the external application where to look for the PHP it will use.
 Direct it to one of your PHP installations.

 Set up Script Handlers